microsoft/azure-pipelines-tasks/docs/authoring/commands.md

             </td>
             <td>
                 <p align="left">
                     Sets a variable in the variable service of taskcontext.
 The first task can set a variable, and following tasks are able to use the variable.
 The variable is exposed to the following tasks as an environment variable.
-When 'issecret' is set to true, the value of the variable will be saved as secret and masked out from log.<br>
+When 'issecret' is set to true, the value of the variable will be saved as secret and masked out from log.
+Secret variables are not passed into tasks as environment variables must be passed as inputs.<br>
                     Example: <br>
                     ##vso[task.setvariable variable=testvar;]testvalue<br>
                     ##vso[task.setvariable variable=testvar;issecret=true;]testvalue<br>